TimiAkinrele/roadmap-phase2-project/README.md

     - Issue: GitHub Actions failed to authenticate with AWS (Incorrect token audience).
     - Diagnosis: The OIDC Provider was configured with a typo (sts:amazonaws.com instead of sts.amazonaws.com).
     - Fix: Corrected the client ID list in the Terraform OIDC module.

+5. .
+Application Observability
+    - Issue: Application crashing silently with 503 Service Unavailable on the ALB.
+    - Diagnosis: Enabled awslogs driver in the Terraform Task Definition to stream stdout to CloudWatch.
+    - Fix: Logs revealed a Python AttributeError due to a deprecated Flask function, allowing for a targeted code fix in app.py.

+## How I'd Reproduce in an Enterprise Production?
+If I had to take my current "Lean" architecture to a high-compliance, more secure environment (with a higher budget than me), I would execute the followiung upgrades:
+- Networking: Change the ```app_subnet_ids``` variable in the Compute module to point to Private Subnets and provision NAT Gatewats for secure outbound traffic.
+- Encryption: Add an HTTPS listener to my ALB using an ACM Certicate and enfore a strict HTTP --> HTTPS redirect.
+- Observabilitiy: Enable VPC Flow Logs and ALB Access Logs, shipping traffic data to an encrypted S3 bucket for auditing purposes.
+- Database: Enable ```multi_az = true``` for high availability (expensive but important) and ```deletion_protection = true``` to prevent accidental deletion and data loss
+- State Management: Enable Cross-Region Replication on the S3 State Bucket to ensure disaster recovery resillience (addressing a couple risk accepted Checkov Issues).

+## Security Concepts Utilised:
+- My Narrative: I designed a modular Infrastructure as Code solution to deploy a 3-tiered application.
+My primary focus was Zero-Trust architecture, ensuring no component trusts another based solely on network location but rather identity, security group chaining, and IAM policy boundaries.
+- Least Privilege (Task Role): The ECS Task Role has access only to the specific secret ARN it needs, nothing else.
+- Least Privilege (Pipeline): Instead of granting ```AdministratorAccess``` to the Terraform Github Actions agent, I authored a scoped custom policy.
+This allows Terraform to manage resources needed (EC2, RDS, IAM Roles etc) but prevents it from escalating privileges or modifying sensitive account settings or billings, preventing major security flaws if the pipleine becomes compromised.
+- Secret Rotation: By using Secrets Manager, I positiioned the architecture to support automated credential rotation without code changes, and by using a dynamically generated password via the hashicorp/random provider, this password is never directly shown at any point.
+- DRY Infrastructure: I utilised modular Terraform design to avoid code duplication, creating reusable modules for Networking, Security, Database, and Compute that can be scaled across environments if needed by simply changing variable inputs.
+- Defence in Depth: I didn't rely on single perimeter firewall, but instead layered security controls.
+This included, VPC Isolation, Security Group Chaining, IAM authorisation, and Encryption to ensure that if one layer fails, others remain to protect the system.

 ## Outcome
 This project demosntrates: